Editing Automated Source Citations

 In the old days, authors wrote out their source citations from scratch, and editors checked them to make sure they were correctly formatted.
 Now there are tools that will do this for you, from online “Cite” buttons to full-featured citation management apps.
 Most of these will apply Chicago style automatically.

-This sounds good, but from an editor’s perspective it isn’t quite perfect.
-Automated source citations depend on metadata—the details that identify a book or other type of work online—and this metadata doesn’t always lend itself to a properly styled citation.
+This sounds good, but from an editor’s perspective it isn’t perfect.
+Automated source citations depend on metadata—the details that identify a book or other type of work online—and this metadata doesn’t always result in a properly styled citation.
+Plus, authors still need to enter some of the information manually, so there’s always the potential for typos.

 Fortunately, any problems are usually easy to fix.
-Let’s put this to the test with a pair of sources: a book and a journal article.
+Let’s put this to the test with a pair of sources—a book and a journal article—using sample citations that we generated automatically (more on that later).

 The Jungle

-Say you’re editing a Word manuscript for a new book on the impact of industrialization on traditional food cultures in the United States.
-The author did a lot of research and, as we’ll soon discover, relied on software to create the citations and add them to the manuscript.
+Say you’re editing a Word manuscript for a new book on the history of workplace relations in the United States since the beginning of the twentieth century.
+The hypothetical author did a lot of research and, as we’ll soon discover, relied on software to create the citations and add them to the manuscript.

 Book

-One of the cited sources is Upton Sinclair’s The Jungle, the classic 1906 novelistic exposé of working conditions in Chicago’s meatpacking industry.
-It’s cited several times.
+Let’s say that one of the cited sources is Upton Sinclair’s The Jungle, the classic 1906 novelistic exposé of working conditions in Chicago’s meatpacking industry, and that it’s cited several times.
 Here’s the first footnote, which cites page 43:

 1. Sinclair, The Jungle, 43.

-That’s a shortened citation, which is perfectly fine in Chicago style, provided the same source is listed in full in a bibliography.
+That’s a shortened citation, which is perfectly fine in Chicago style, provided the same source is listed in full in a bibliography (see also CMOS 13.32).
 Here’s the bibliography entry:

 Sinclair, Upton.
 The Jungle.
 Doubleday, Page & Company, 1906.